 If you do a quick search online, you'll find instructors making from $200/month as a new instructor up to $17,000/month or more, like Louise from this article.

 Visit the community section of the site where you can interact with other instructors and view real salaries others are making like this discussion thread from instructor Rahul Iyer who has made over $250,000 on Udemy.

 Examples of how much instructors make on Udemy

 It's easy to daydream about income potential as a Udemy instructor or see what other top instructors are making and envision that for yourself.
 But what are real instructors actually making on the platform?

-Here are 3 real examples (with video) highlighting Udemy revenue from instructors.
+Here are some real examples (with video) highlighting Udemy revenue from instructors.

 Nick Nyxson on YouTube

 Nick Nyxson reports his May 2021 Udemy income at just over $727 for the month.
 Here's his video income report:

 Viking Dev on YouTube

 Viking Dev's YouTube video shows he made $1,200 in monthly income from his Python course started in November 2021.